NBKRedSpy/CardSurvivalScreenHotKeys/README.md

 Adds the following hotkeys:
 * Escape closes most dialogs.
 * Space accepts most action dialogs.
+* C opens the Character window.
+* B opens the Blueprint window.

 # Accepting Actions
 If there is more than one button on a dialog, the left most button will be activated.